jorrdansoh/cs4248-project/README.md

 ## Overview
 This repository contains the necessary files to recreate our group project work for NUS CS4248 Natural Language Processing AY23/24 Sem 2.
 The project focuses on document classification in the domain of news articles, seeking to appropriately label reliability in a 4-way classification model of Reliable, Satire, Hoax, or Propaganda.
+Models/Techniques, including Naive Bayes, Logistic Regression, MLP, Transformer, and Prompt Engineering, as well as a comprehensive set of preprocessing and feature engineering methods were explored.

 ## Features
 - **Logistic Regression**: code for Logistic Regression